 - Jim Simpson, Harbourne, Edgbaston & Moseley Life Magazine

-'They played a fabulous mixture of western swing, classic country and a touch of the blues… Hannah has a wonderful voice and conveyed her enthusiasm for the music.
+'A fabulous mixture of western swing, classic country and a touch of the blues… Hannah has a wonderful voice and conveyed her enthusiasm for the music.
 Stewart was in superb from on the pedal steel.'

 - Michael Hingston, Country Music People (Live Review)